 Oh, tumblr, thou art lithe and -

 Is there a word for the paralysing loneliness that comes from realising that no matter how much you share, how much you hint of what it feels like inside your head, you can never truly climb into someone else’s mind so that they might know you?
-Complètement, sans réserve?1 notes
+Complètement, sans réserve?

 Listening to Jean Ferrat.